Skip to content

 Salt Lakes

-With pure blue waters and high amounts of salt, Siwa lakes are considered a primary tourist attraction to which Egyptians and foreign tourists from all over the world head for recuperation, swimming and relaxation.
+With pure blue waters and high amounts of salt, Siwa lakes are considered a primary tourist attraction.
+Egyptians and foreign tourists from all over the world head to Siwa for recuperation, swimming, and relaxation.
 Trips to Siwa are often organised to enjoy the landscape, expel negative energy, treat skin diseases, and recuperate.

 Siwa has low annual rainfall but high evaporation rates, making its lakes exceptional with hyper-salinity.
 Indeed, salt lakes have incredible therapeutic capabilities.
 They are almost 95% salt due to the nearby salt mines.
 Siwa salt lakes have healing properties for skin, eye, and sinus conditions, promoting the oasis as a medical and recreational destination.
 Being rarely visited, the lakes of Siwa are still unique, pristine, and unspoiled.